 Speaking of my stash, I had some chain and mounting pieces laying around from other light projects from years past, so I grabbed them to see if I could use them.

 I used a mounting bracket and a u-bolt to attach the chain to the light fixture and the chain to swag the light in the center of the room, since the original light isn’t centered.

 This went on top of the cross bars for the candle holder in the basket.
 (I actually turned the lantern over so the bottom was now the top of the light).

 Now I need to hang it and hook up the electric.

-Hanging the “new” DIY hanging lamp
+Hanging the “new” pendant light

 ***The first step in any electrical project is to turn off the power from the main breaker box.
-If you aren’t comfortable working with electricity, please hire a licensed professional
+If you aren’t comfortable working with electricity, please hire a licensed professional.

 The swag hook was to hold the chain/wire for powering the light.
 I was hoping there would be a beam in the ceiling for the swag hook, but no such luck.

 The first thing I did, before I did any drilling, was to measure and find the center point in the room.

 With the center point marked, I drilled a 3/4″ hole in the ceiling with a step bit, popped the toggle through and presto…instant hook.